Quickstart: Create a Python function in Azure from the command line

 After you've successfully created your function app in Azure, you're now ready to deploy your local functions project by using the func azure functionapp publish command.

-In the following example, replace <APP_NAME> with the name of your app.
+In this example, replace <APP_NAME> with the name of your app.
+A successful deployment shows results similar to the following output (truncated for simplicity):

 ...